iwillspeak/ullage/STRUCTURE.md

 The language parser and compiler are written in Rust.
 The source lives in the `src/` folder.

 Functional tests for the language consist of a set of source files in `spec/`.
-These files contain specially formatted comments which are interpreted by the Ruby test runner `specs.rb` when run.
+These files contain specially formatted comments which are interpreted by the Python test runner `specs.py` when run.

 Documentation, written in Markdown, is in the `docs/` folder.
-It can be compiled into a static side with [`d`](https://github.com/sjl/d).
+It can be compiled into a static side with [`docket`](http://willspeak.me/docket/).

 ## Rust modules